Merkoba/Meltdown/arguments.md

 ### compact-file

-Hide the URL frame in compact mode
+Hide the file frame in compact mode

 Default: False